smitra1234/VisualPy/README.md

  function to other proprietary software such as PowerBI etc.
  <br>

- In its current state, OpenCharts can be used to create: <br>
+ In its current state, VisualPY can be used to create: <br>
  1) Density contour
  2) Histogram
  3) Box plots